Ericsson/ecaudit/README.md

 The ecAudit plug-in is maintained for selected Cassandra versions only.
 It may be possible to use the ecAudit plug-in with related Cassandra versions as well.
-But we recomend users to deploy ecAudit with the Cassandra version that was used during build.
+But we recommend users to deploy ecAudit with the Cassandra version that was used during build.
 New version flavors can be created on request.

 The ecAudit versions between flavors are feature compatible as far as it makes sense.
 For instance ecAudit_c3.0 version 0.4.0 and ecAudit_c3.11 0.4.0 have the same plug-in features.

+As of version 0.21.0, ecAudit is available on Maven Central.
+Earlier versions are not published on any public repository.

 ### Cassandra 4.0